d13g4/vivado-git/README.md

  5. All other Git commands (`git push`, `git branch`, etc) should work from TCL console as usual.

  6. When opening the project after a cloning, do it by using `Tools -> Run Tcl Script...` and selecting the `PROJECT_NAME.tcl` file created earlier.
 This will regenerate the project so that you can continue working.

+TODO: Take care about SDK files (project_name.sdk/).
+Some of them are text but some others are binary.